Mirza-dev-arch/All-You-Need-to-Know-About-Prompt-Engineering/04_Phase-4-Prompt-Engineering-in-Developer-Mode/Chapter-4-Local-LLMs/README.md

 Running big LLMs (70B+ parameters) on limited hardware is always a trade-off between **quality**, **speed**, **cost**, **privacy**, and **control**.

 The good news?
 You don’t need a supercomputer.
 You just need the **right strategy**.
-Most experienced developers combine the following three approaches.
+Most experienced developers combine the following approaches.

 ### 1. API-based Inference (Remote Inference) – Easiest & Best Quality